ng-Classic/ng-classic/aio/content/guide/upgrade.md

 The AngularJS injector has an AngularJS router dependency called `$routeParams`, which was injected into `PhoneDetails` when it was still an AngularJS controller.
 You intend to inject it into the new `PhoneDetailsComponent`.

-Unfortunately, AngularJS dependencies are not automatically available to Angular Classiccomponents.
+Unfortunately, AngularJS dependencies are not automatically available to Angular Classic components.
-You must upgrade this service using a [factory provider][AioGuideUpgradeMakingAngularjsDependenciesInjectableToAngular] to make `$routeParams` an Angular Classicinjectable.
+You must upgrade this service using a [factory provider][AioGuideUpgradeMakingAngularjsDependenciesInjectableToAngular] to make `$routeParams` an Angular Classic injectable.
 Do that in a new file called `ajs-upgraded-providers.ts` and import it in `app.module.ts`:

 <code-example header="app/ajs-upgraded-providers.ts" path="upgrade-phonecat-2-hybrid/app/ajs-upgraded-providers.ts"></code-example>

 <code-example header="app/app.module.ts ($routeParams)" path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="routeparams"></code-example>

-Convert the phone detail component template into Angular Classicsyntax as follows:
+Convert the phone detail component template into Angular Classic syntax as follows:

 <code-example header="app/phone-detail/phone-detail.template.html" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.template.html"></code-example>